nicklutuxun/DS-hw02/src/main/java/hw2/README.md

 linked lists.

 ### Roster with frequent insertion/deletion
-`SparseIndexedList` is the best choice.
+`LinkedIndexedList` is the best choice.

 In this case, after `Rosrter` is initialized, insertion and deletion will be called much more frequent than access operation.
 For example, it could be the roster